Distributional Properties of Nearest-Site Angular Distances on the Sphere: Distribution of the Minimal Angular Great-Circle Distance

 \subsection{Extension to Convex Spherical Polygons}

-In real world applications, researchers may be interested in the distribution of arc distance between a pre-specified internal point $P$ to a point $Q$ that is uniformly distributed in a spherical polygon $\Gamma$.
-If $\Gamma$ is convex, it can be decomposed into a combination of spherical triangles pivoting at $P$ as shown in Fig.~\ref{fig:sphrPolyandR}, so we can extend the results we obtained in the previous section to this case.
+In many applications, one is interested in the distribution of the angular great-circle distance from a prespecified interior point of a spherical polygon to a random point uniformly distributed in that polygon.
+In this subsection, we extend the results of Section~3.1 from a spherical triangle to a convex spherical polygon.

-To avoid confusion, we use $L_{1}$ instead of $L_{0}$ to represent the random arc distance $L_{PQ}$.
-The CDF of $L_{1}$ can be calculated based on the formulas in subsection \ref{sec:subTriDistr}.

-A convex spherical polygon $\Gamma$ with $n$ edges can be segmented as $n$ spherical triangles pivoting at an internal $P$.
-An illustration is given in Fig.~\ref{fig:sphrPolyandR}, where $\Gamma$ is a spherical heptagon with vertices $ B_1, B_2, \dots, B_7$ that is decomposed into seven spherical triangles: $\Delta PB_1B_2, \dots, \Delta PB_7B_1$.